nms-scribe/cosmopoeia/idea.md

     [ ] Review AFMG people generation algorithms -- again, wait on improvements until later [ ] Figure out how to break the task apart into sub commands and create those commands.
 [ ] `curve-borders` command
     [ ] Creates new layers for several thematic layers that have less blocky borders.
 This is a matter of taking the shape line segments, and converting them to beziers.
 It makes for better visual appeal.
+One issue is making sure they all match up with the ocean shorelines, and that their edges line up.
     [ ] is_ocean
     [ ] biomes
     [ ] nations and provinces